Blackheath Conservatoire Complaints Policy and Procedure

 - Written submission setting out the complaint(s) in more detail

 This evidence will be considered by the Panel along with the initial submission that was lodged by the complainant.
-It should be noted that the function of the Panel is to determine whether the Conservatoire’s policies and procedures were adhered to in the course of the investigation.
+It should be noted that the function of the Panel is to re-consider the evidence available and whether the Conservatoire’s policies and procedures were adhered to in the course of the investigation.

 Although in some circumstances, the Panel may decide to speak in person to the complainant or others, this process is a re-consideration of extant information or clarification of the evidence, and not an opportunity to re-examine the complaint in its entirety.
 There is therefore no automatic right to speak or appear before the Panel.
 Such a decision is at the discretion of the Panel.